Dr Simone Biel, Merck

 - How much responsibility can be transferred to the SU supplier?

-These questions will be answered during the course by experts from pharmaceutical companies and leading suppliers and GMP authorities.
+These and other questions will be discussed and answered during the course by experts from university, pharmaceutical industry and GMP authorities.

 The course is directed at staff from pharmaceutical industry and suppliers from